Olegna09/SOAR-EDR-Poject/README.md

   	- Access Control: Member of this Tines Tenant
   	- And I leave the rest default
   	- Now we need to connect the "Webhook" to "Page"
-  	- We can also edit the page name in the bottom right where "Edit Page located"
+  	- We can also edit the page name in the bottom right where "Edit Page" located

 Ref 6.5